 Whenever I visit client premises, I always make a special point of being polite to the security guards and receptionists.
 Whether it is a polite hello, a warm and sincere smile, remembering their names or to ask them how they are today.
 These people are the physical gatekeepers, you cannot access the building to even attempt to do your job without their permission.
 They can also make your life easier (or harder) should they so want.

-Work smarter and be savvy, always aim to find the gatekeepers and invest time to build a genuine and positive relationship with them.
-They can make a difference by helping you or by making your life harder.
-For example, a respectful and genuine relationship with the executive assistants is more likely to give you the heads up that the boss who you need time with is in a foul mood and perhaps coming back in a few hours would be better.
+Work smarter and be savvy.
+Aim to identify the gatekeepers and invest time to build a genuine and positive relationship with them.
+They can make a difference by helping you or by making your life harder than it needs to be.
+A respectful and genuine relationship with the executive assistants is more likely to give you the heads up that the boss who you need time with is in a foul mood, and perhaps coming back in a few hours would be better option.
 Miss that heads up and your day could end up much worse than it needed to be.

 If you enjoyed reading this article, then please share it with someone in your network who might appreciate it, like a friend, family member, or coworker.